derohde/Fred/README.md

 #### Underlying distance function

-The variable `distance_func` controls which distance function to use.
+The parameter `distance_func` controls which distance function to use.
 Possible values:
 - `0`: continuous Fréchet distance
 - `1`: discrete Fréchet distance
 - `2`: discrete dynamic time warping distance (algorithms are then of heuristic nature)

+#### Consecutive call option

+The parameter `consecutive_call` controls whether distances and simplifications already computed in a previous clustering call are resused (set to `true` then); defaults to `false`.

 #### discrete (k,l)-center clustering (continuous Fréchet)
 - from [**Approximating (k,l)-center clustering for curves**](https://dl.acm.org/doi/10.5555/3310435.3310616)